Skip to main content

 However, this could work:

-• cover the page in a transparent full-screen iframe overlay
+• Cover the page in a transparent full-screen iframe overlay.

-• the user tries to interact with the busy page, but actually interacts with the iframe
+• The user tries to interact with the busy page, but actually interacts with the iframe.

-• when the app is ready remove the iframe
+• When the app is ready remove the iframe.

 The iframe main thread would be idle and user input can be handled without delay.

 Google says iframes are considered when scoring Web Vitals, but it's unclear how exactly this works.
-Either way, there's no long input delay in the main frame as the user never interacted with it.
+Either way, there's no long interaction delay in the main frame as the user never interacted with it.

 Two main-threads, parent thread is busy while iframe is quiet